dmlc/xgboost/doc/tutorials/external_memory.rst

 - 3.0 reworked the GPU implementation to support caching data on the host and disk, introduced the :py:class:`~xgboost.ExtMemQuantileDMatrix` class, added quantile-based objectives support.
+- In addition, we begin support for distributed training in 3.0

 ****************
 Text File Inputs